 - Carers: Carers UK has directory of local support groups.
 You can talk honestly to other carers and get tips on how to support someone and look after yourself.

 - Depression: Peer Talk has a network of peer support groups for people who experience depression.
-If you prefer writing letters to joining a group or going online, Depression UK has a pen friends scheme.

 - Hearing voices: the Hearing Voices Network has groups for people who hear voices, see visions or have other unusual sensory experiences.

 - LGBTQIA+: Stonewall has a list of local peer support groups, including those specifically about mental health.